 S&S Jerseyland Dairy LLC, Door County’s only concentrated animal feeding operation, has just been issued a permit to expand their herd by the Department of Natural Resources.

 While the operation is currently allowed to house approximately 6,000 cattle, the new permit will authorize over 10,000.

 This decision has been met by considerable opposition from the local community.
 In March, a public hearing on the expansion drew a large crowd.
 Many people came to voice concerns of how the expansion could impact water quality.

-Lynn Utesch is a Kewaunee resident, grass-fed beef farmer and one of the founders of Kewaunee Citizens Advocating Responsible Environmental Stewardship.
-Said that his county has experienced “massive groundwater issues,” which he attributes to the region’s large-scale agricultural production.
+Lynn Utesch, Kewaunee resident, grass-fed beef farmer and one of the founders of Kewaunee Citizens Advocating Responsible Environmental Stewardship, said that his county has experienced “massive groundwater issues,” which he attributes to the region’s large-scale agricultural production.

 Utesch is particularly concerned with how S&S Jerseyland Dairy LLC could impact the Ahnapee River, which is already listed as impaired by the EPA, and which flows near the dairy before running through Kewaunee County into Lake Michigan.

 Water quality has been such a problem in Kewaunee County that in 2014, environmental groups asked the Environmental Protection Agency for emergency action.